viamrobotics/micro-rdk/README.md

 ## (In)stability Notice

 **Warning**
-This is an beta release of the Viam Mini RDK.
+This is an alpha release of the Viam Mini RDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Getting Started